soberbichler/NLP-Course4Humanities_2025.github.io/README.md

 The course covers the following topics:
 - Introduction to NLP, Jupyter Notebooks, and Python
-- Using SpaCy for NLP tasks
+- Using SpaCy, SKLEARN and NLTK for NLP tasks
-- Introduction: German Newspaper Portal and its API
+- German Newspaper Portal and its API
-- Recent advances in NLP: Transformer models for semantic search and text similarity (Word Embeddings)
+- Transformer models for semantic search and text similarity (Word Embeddings)
-- Recent advances in NLP: Large Language Models (LLMs) for Semantic Text Extraction (Article Segmentation) and Post-OCR Correction
+- Large Language Models (LLMs) for Semantic Text Extraction (Article Extraction) and Post-OCR Correction
 - Named Entity Recognition (NER) and Text Classification

 ## Repository Structure